The Cartographer's Daughter · Chapter 65

 Sun drew a stitched book toward her.
 Not the great ledgers that advertised permanence.
 Something meaner.
 Portable.
 A book that admitted it might still have to run.

-On the first page she wrote the heading:
+On the first page she wrote:

 Passage Book — South Gate Supplemental Reference